Picked up this little beauty at the thrift store for $5 dollars.

 Do you think this is something you would try?

-Here’s another similar post that you may like!
+Here’s a few similar projects you may like:

 Follow Along Here!